lsteen89/SteenBudgetSolution/README.md

 Domain and Email Configuration:

+    SSL Certificates: It’s recommended to secure your deployment with SSL certificates to enable HTTPS.
+This can be achieved with free tools like Let's Encrypt to provide encrypted connections for all users.
-    DNS Setup: Users should configure DNS records for their domain to make the application accessible publicly.
+    DNS Setup: Configure DNS records for your domain to make the application accessible publicly.
 See INSTALL.md for a detailed guide on DNS settings.
-    SPF and DKIM: For improved email deliverability and security, set up SPF and DKIM records to authenticate outgoing emails from your domain.
+    SPF and DKIM: Improve email deliverability and security by setting up SPF and DKIM records to authenticate outgoing emails from your domain.

+Firewall and Access Controls: Use UFW and SSH key-based authentication to secure server access.

 Security: